Meet the Undergraduate – Nia Patel

-In this blog we spoke to Queen Mary University of London student Nia Patel, who is in her second year studying Mathematics with Finance and Accounting with Professional Placement at the School of Mathematical Sciences.
+In this blog we spoke to Queen Mary University of London student Nia Patel, studying Mathematics with Finance and Accounting with Professional Placement at the School of Mathematical Sciences.
 She discusses her experience at the School and her plans for the future.

 I chose Mathematics with Finance and Accounting because I knew I wanted to go into the business sector and work in areas of management consulting or another business-related role.
 I saw that it was a joint programme with the School of Business and Management, so I thought that would help give me a good background of business knowledge.
 I’m also very good at maths, so the programme was the best of both worlds for me.
 The programme also offered me a lot of flexibility in terms of the modules I could take, especially on the maths side as the School really allows you to tailor your degree to study the topics you like.